flare-foundation/docs/docs/dev/automatic-claiming.md

 This section shows how to perform operations required in an executor-facing application, for example, becoming an executor.
 While the main step for manual executors is only claiming rewards, the main steps for registered executors are registering, setting a fee, and claiming rewards.
-Other operations like changing the fee, unregistering as an executor, and learning which addresses to claim for are helpful for registered executors.
+Other operations like changing the fee, unregistering as an executor, and learning which addresses to claim for are also explained.

 ### Becoming an Executor